SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 ### Settings when scalingType with `job`

 Settings that KEDA [ScaledJob spec](https://keda.sh/docs/latest/concepts/scaling-jobs/#scaledjob-spec) supports can be set via `autoscaling.scaledJobOptions`.

+### Settings fixed-sized thread pool for the Distributor to create new sessions

+When enabling autoscaling, the Distributor might be under a high workload with parallelism tests, which are many requests incoming and nodes scaling up simultaneously.
+(Refer to: [SeleniumHQ/selenium#13723](https://github.com/SeleniumHQ/selenium/issues/13723)).

+By default, the Distributor uses a fixed-sized thread pool with default value is `no. of available processors * 3`.

+In autoscaling, by default, it will calculate based on `no. of node types * maxReplicaCount`.
+For example: `autoscaling.scaledOptions.maxReplicaCount=50`, 3 node types (`Chrome, Firefox, Edge` enabled), the value is `50 * 3 + 1 = 151` is set to environment variable `SE_NEW_SESSION_THREAD_POOL_SIZE` to adjust the Distributor config `--newsession-threadpool-size`

+You can override the default calculation by another value via `components.distributor.newSessionThreadPoolSize` (in full distributed mode) or `hub.newSessionThreadPoolSize` (in basic mode).

 ## Updating Selenium-Grid release